As the primary caretaker for a household with members that go from ages 7 to over 80, Pam is a great aunt in every sense of the word.

 While Pam could get used to the high-octane lives of pre-teens, she wasn’t so sure about the financials of all it.
 Suddenly she had three sets of school supplies to secure, four additional wardrobes to supply (three of them for growing kids), and most pressingly, four additional plates to fill at the table.
 With her injuries, she wouldn’t be able to return to full-time work.
 But she knew the part-time job and retirement benefits likely wouldn’t be enough to cover the expenses for this new household of hers all the time.

-“I think it’s wonderful,” Pam said of the market.
+“I think it’s wonderful,” Pam said of the Family Market.
 “This truly is a blessing.”

 With more healthy food added into the family’s diet, Pam is seeing a boost in the kids’ energy levels.
 And without as much financial burden on her, Pam can focus more of her time on ensuring the kids have the resources they need for success.

 Food has also become an important part of their family time; every evening, the family sits down to dinner to discuss their days.
-And while getting food on the table for a holiday like Thanksgiving might have been a daunting thought a few months ago, Pam is now looking forward to it, knowing that she’ll have enough to fill the family’s holiday plates.
+And while getting food on the table for a holiday like Thanksgiving might have been a daunting thought before learning about the market, Pam is now looking forward to it, knowing that she’ll have enough to fill the family’s holiday plates.

 “We’ll have apple cinnamon sweet potatoes, beans, rice, string beans and corn,” she said.
 And she’s particularly excited about cranberry sauce.
 “I just can’t get enough of it.
 I’d eat I straight out of the jar!”